conjectures-rdf/expressing-without-asserting-efficiency-assessment/docker/README.md

 # Docker WORK IN PROGRESS
 This Docker contains a customisation of GraphDB which can parse Conjectures approach.
 Additionally, the GraphDB instance contains all datasets used to perform the efficiency assessment of existing reification methods.

+We produced several docker depending on the testing instance you want to run.
+(1) Docker **ready to run**: it contains D1 and D2 datasets excluding singleton (2) Docker **slow to run**: it contains D1, D2 and D3

 ## DOCKER ORGANISATION

 ```